aragon/taiko-contracts/README.md

 ## Deployment

-Deployments are done using the deployment factory.
+Deployments are done using the [TaikoDaoFactory](./src/factory/TaikoDaoFactory.sol).
 This is a singleton contract that will:

 - Deploy all contracts
 - Set permissions